renovatebot/renovate/docs/usage/install-gitlab-app.md

 ##### Auto merging pull requests

-If you have auto merging enabled in your config, Gitlab needs permission to merge a branch into master.
+If you have auto merging enabled in your config, Renovate needs permission to merge a branch into master.

 There's four ways to make it work: